DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230201-forecast.md

 I firmly believe that WebAssembly (Wasm) will become the dominant form of computing in the near future, and it is exploring use cases beyond the browser, from the edge to server workloads.
 I found this [article](https://sapphireventures.com/blog/whats-up-with-webassembly-computes-next-paradigm-shift/) by Sapphire Ventures on Wasm promises to be one of the better ones on the topic one.
-From personal experience, I keep seeing Wasm popping up in more areas for future cloud-native ecosystems, from the refactoring of the plugin system in Envoy, Or projects like WasmCloud and WasmEdge.
+From personal experience, I keep seeing Wasm popping up in more areas for future cloud native ecosystems, from the refactoring of the plugin system in Envoy, Or projects like WasmCloud and WasmEdge.
 Also, even [Docker](https://www.docker.com/blog/docker-wasm-technical-preview/) also supports Wasm in the recent technical preview.

 However, as Wasm use cases are discovered, the runtime matures, and the technology fully develops, there will be some growing pains.
 In terms of the hype cycle,